-- Registration fee waived for up to 3 career events during the academic year. - Up to 6 additional participant fees for each career fair waived. - Priority placement at in-person and virtual career fairs. - Company name displayed on the Seminole Futures entrance display. - 25 percent discount on advertisement in the Career Guide, distributed to FSU students throughout the academic year, and special recognition on the Seminole Futures student fair guide. - Company name listed on The Career Center website at career.fsu.edu/Current-Partners. - Organizational spotlight in our student newsletter and via social media outlets. - Access to Résumé Books (an online database of résumés). - Preferred participation in speaker panels/forums, workshops, classes, and mock interviews. - Membership on The Career Center Advisory Board. - Membership in the Employer-in-Residence Program.
+- Registration fee waived for up to three career events during the academic year. - Up to six additional participant fees for each career fair waived. - Priority placement at in-person and virtual career fairs. - Company name displayed on the Seminole Futures entrance display. - Twenty-five percent discount on advertisement in the Career Guide, distributed to FSU students throughout the academic year, and special recognition on the Seminole Futures student fair guide. - Company name listed on The Career Center website at career.fsu.edu/Current-Partners. - Organizational spotlight in our student newsletter and via social media outlets. - Access to Résumé Books (an online database of résumés). - Preferred participation in speaker panels/forums, workshops, classes, and mock interviews. - Membership in the Employer-in-Residence Program.